-The modem router usually detects and discards incoming traffic from the Internet that is not a response to one of your local computers or a service that you have configured in the Port Forwarding/Port Triggering screen.
-Instead of discarding this traffic, you can have the modem router forward the traffic to one computer on your network.
+The modem router usually detects and discards incoming traffic from the Internet that is not a response to one of your local computers or a service that you configured in the Port Forwarding/Port Triggering screen.
+Instead of discarding this traffic, the modem router can forward the traffic to one computer on your network.
 This computer is called the default DMZ server.